Roverboy7/titanic_survival/README.md

 # titanic_survival
-Predicting survival probability in the Titanic wreck
+Predicting survival probability in the Titanic wreck using Logistic Regression